arun-ar/arun-ar.github.io/_posts/2018-11-15-arun-in-leaderland.markdown

 This biblical quote as-is applies to Leadership.
 The true way to lead - engaging everyone to the growth of everyone as a whole.

-### How to deliver happiness
+### Unexpected turn and Happiness
-Having gone far into the leader-land, I found the lead-verse conspiring to reveal more of itself when I got the book 'Delivering Happiness' by Tony Hsieh as a birthday gift from a office friend.
+There are books that you find and there books that finds you.
+I felt the same when I got the book 'Delivering Happiness' by Tony Hsieh as a birthday gift from a office friend.
 It had the story of Tony and his company named Zappos that delivers shoes online.
-Tony emphasized more to the culture of the organisation.
+Tony emphasized more on the culture of the organisation.
 Zappos was a consistently successful company that was later bought by Amazon.
 Tony places high importance to people and culture of the organisation.

-And this book is the rabbit hole for my next journey which is into the 'Happiness-Land'.
+And this book is the rabbit hole for my next journey into the 'Happiness-Land'.
 But that's for another day...